belbns/car_ir_rec_f030/README.md

 The device allow imitate up to 16 buttons with 400 Ohm (4 pulses) steps.
 <br>
 Any IR remote control with NEC protocol can be used as a steering wheel buttons.
-I'm using the cheap "Steering Wheel Remote Control For Car multimedia Player" from Aliexpress (rem_ctrl.jpg).
+I'm using the "Steering Wheel Remote Control" (11 buttons) from Aliexpress (rem_ctrl.png).
 <br>
 The Device must be connected to KEY1 or KEY2 input of car multimedia device, Android based multimedia player in my case.